Motion Planning of Cooperative Nonholonomic Mobile Manipulators: Object Transportation

 Fig. \ref{fig:ExpSnap} shows the snap of the object transport from the start (Fig. \ref{fig:expa}) to the goal (Fig. \ref{fig:expd}).
 It encounters a dynamic obstacle and start avoidance maneuver.
 Fig. \ref{fig:expb} shows when the formation approaches the dynamic obstacle and finally avoids (Fig. \ref{fig:expc}) the obstacle to reach the goal (Fig. \ref{fig:expd}).

 Fig. \ref{fig:obj_pose} shows the planned and the actual trajectory of the CoM of the transported object.
 The position error remains within $0.05\ m$, and the orientation error remains within $0.15\ rad$.
-The $z$ height of the object's CoM is plotted separately ($z$ Vs $t$ plot) in Fig. \ref{fig:obj_pose} to better understand the object movement in 3D.
 The $z$ height increases near $t = 10\ s$ and $t = 28\ s$ before taking sharp turn to reduce the inter robot distance and turning radius.
 The error in fixed distance between the EEs' grasping point in Fig. \ref{fig:ee_constr} shows that the coordination between the MMRs has been maintained.